-- 1. The Center for Christian-Muslim Studies is an institute of higher learning.
+- 1- The Center for Christian-Muslim Studies is an institute of higher learning.
 It accepts graduate students from various fields of study, with a preference given to Arts and Social Sciences graduates. - 2.
 Two years of study at the Center are required to obtain the M.A. in Christian-Muslim Studies, at the end of which the student writes a thesis. - 3.
 The requirements for the MA, in Christian-Muslim Studies are: 24 credits (eight courses) + 6 credits for the thesis, for a total of 30 credits. - 4.
-The Curriculum:

-The Curriculum consists of two parts:
+The Curriculum: The Curriculum consists of the following prerequisites and eight major courses.